guaix-ucm/numina/doc/creation/example.rst

 Configuration File
 ******************

+The configuration file contains basic informatio such as

+  * the list of modes of the instrument
+  * the list of recipes of the instrument
+  * the mapping between recipes and modes.

+In this example, we assume that CLODIA has three modes: **Bias**, **Flat** and **Image**.
+The first two modes are used for pedestal and flat-field illumination correction.
+The third is the main scientific mode of the instrument.

-Create a new yaml file in the root folder named *drp.yaml* with the following
+Create a new yaml file in the root folder named *drp.yaml*.
-information:

 .. code-block:: yaml